jpgmv1998/reproducible_paper_template/README.md

 Disclaimer: This project is based on the author personal preferences, needs and limitations

-Requirements: Tested using R version 4.0.2 and RStudio version 1.3.1073
+Requirements: Tested using R version 4.0.2 and RStudio version 1.3.1073 (but may work on other versions)

 ## Features